Distribution (marketing): Channel mix

-Managing channels
+Channel management

 The firm's marketing department needs to design the most suitable channels for the firm's products, then select appropriate channel members or intermediaries.
 An organization may need to train staff of intermediaries and motivate the intermediary to sell the firm's products.
 The firm should monitor the channel's performance over time and modify the channel to enhance performance.

-Channel motivation
+Motivation

 To motivate intermediaries the firm can use positive actions, such as offering higher margins to the intermediary, special deals, premiums and allowances for advertising or display.
 On the other hand, negative actions may be necessary, such as threatening to cut back on margin, or hold back delivery of product.
 Care must be exercised when considering negative actions as these may fall foul of regulations and can contribute to a public backlash and a public relations disaster.
 Manufacturer complacency has been highlighted as a risk leading distributors to move their business to other supply lines.

-Channel conflict
+Conflict

 Channel conflict can arise when one intermediary's actions prevent another intermediary from achieving their objectives.
 Vertical channel conflict occurs between the levels within a channel, and horizontal channel conflict occurs between intermediaries at the same level within a channel.
 Channel conflict is a perennial problem.
 There are risks that a powerful channel member may coordinate the interests of the channel for personal gain.
 Territories are often seen as a source of conflict, sometimes because boundaries are only loosely defined.